KaterynaKandziuba/EPAM_protractor/README.md

 2. To check the ability to fill all form fields with text Given user arrives on the https://www.epam.com/
 When user clicks on “Contact Us” button
-Then user fills combo boxes
-And fills the form fields with text
+Then user fills the form fields with text
 And fills checkboxes
 And no error occurs